 As Willis Harman, one of the founders of the World Business Academy, points out, “this is rather like a patient who implores his physician to heal him, but subjects to the conditions that the doctor not interfere with his drinking, smoking, eating or stress-producing attitudes.
 Yet we do something similar when we admit the seriousness of our unsustainable modern way of life, and insist that the cure be sought without disturbing our concepts of the necessity of technological progress and economic growth.”

-As a consequence most definitions of sustainable development do little more than make economic growth more equitable and environmentally careful.
+As a consequence, most definitions of sustainable development do little more than making economic growth more equitable and environmentally careful.
 They seldom challenge the assumption that economic growth is beneficial.

 Is Free-enterprise Sustainable?